Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-\end{enumerate} where the rectangle represents a (possibly trivial) sequence of blocks such that each block is a single $\btri$.
+Case (1).
+Assume that $i=1$.
+This implies that $j \in \{1, 3\}$.
+Then the possible edge configurations at nodes 1 and 2 of $d$ that are consistent with axiom~\ref{C3} of Definition~\ref{def:admissible} are the ones listed in Figures~\ref{Fig156} and~\ref{Fig157}, where the rectangle represents a (possibly trivial) sequence of blocks such that each block is a single $\btri$.
 In any case, we see that $d_{i}d=d_{1}d=2^{c}d'$, where $c \in \{0,1\}$ and $d'$ is an admissible diagram.

-Case (2): Next, assume that $1<i<n$.
+Case (2).
+Next, assume that $1<i<n$.
 Since $\a(d)=1$, the restrictions on $i$ and $j'$ imply that both $x$ and $y$ are trivial.
 That is, the propagating edge from $i$ to $j'$ and the non-propagating edge from $i+2$ to $i+3$ are undecorated.
 Therefore, it is quickly seen that $d_{i}d=d'$ for some admissible diagram $d'$.

-Case (3): For the final case, assume that $i=n$.
-This implies that $j \in \{n, n+2\}$, in which case the possible edge configurations at nodes $n$ and $n+1$ of $d$ that are consistent with axiom \ref{C5} of Definition \ref{def:admissible} are as follows:
+Case (3).
+For the final case, assume that $i=n$.
+This implies that $j \in \{n, n+2\}$, in which case the possible edge configurations at nodes $n$ and $n+1$ of $d$ that are consistent with axiom~\ref{C3} of Definition~\ref{def:admissible} are the ones listed in Figures~\ref{Fig158},~\ref{Fig159}, and~\ref{Fig160}, where $z\in \{\emptyset,\wtri\}$ and the rectangles on Figures~\ref{Fig159} and~\ref{Fig160} represent a sequence of blocks such that each block is a single $\wtri$.
+In any case, we see that $d_{i}d=d_{n}d=2^{c}d'$, where $c \in \{0,1\}$ and $d'$ is an admissible diagram. \end{proof}